-If you are experiencing a water leak back in your basement it is first suggested to locate the house sewer trap.
+If you have a flooded basement, you must first locate the house sewer trap.
 If you are lucky enough the house sewer trap is located in the ground, in this case we suggest removing the sewer caps and letting the leaking water travel through your sewer line and out to the city sewer.
 In the case of a pinhole leak it is much easier to manage as the amount of water is limited and can simply be diverted into a bucket for a short period of time.
 The risk in this scenario is that the pipe bursts and this minor leak becomes a huge problem.

 In other cases you may have to make a diversion for the water to travel and reach the sewer trap.
 This can really be done with any form of a bucket, pipe or even a piece of metal for the water to travel along until it hits the sewer trap.
 In this picture above there was a great deal of water entering the basement which was leaking from the water main under the sidewalk.

 The homeowner had a lead pipe which required the entire service line to be replaced on an emergency basis from the street, to inside the house.

 In another scenario, a utility contractor was working in the roadway in front of the building and hit the property owners water main by accident.
 The entire basement was flooded with sewage within minutes and in this case the volume of water was too great for the old sewer trap trick.